 English sole is a flatfish with both eyes on the right side of its head.
 They have a pointed snout and their upper eye is visible on their non-eyed side.

-Scientists from NOAA’s Alaska Fisheries Science Center survey English sole in the Gulf of Alaska every 2 years.
+Scientists from NOAA’s Alaska Fisheries Science Center survey English sole in the Gulf of Alaska every two years.
 Off the West Coast, scientists from NOAA's Northwest Fisheries Science Center conduct annual bottom trawl surveys that collect data on English sole abundance and the size and age of the fish in the population.
 Both science centers also run observer programs for the West Coast and Alaska groundfish fisheries.
 These programs place fisheries observers on commercial fishing vessels to monitor and record catch and critical biological data (such as fish age, reproduction, length, sex, and weight).
 This information improves our understanding of fishing activities and helps provide accurate accounts of total catch, bycatch, and discards associated with different fisheries and fish stocks.

 The coastal states and treaty tribes conduct port-side monitoring programs which provide valuable biological data to support stock assessment science and aid in proper management decisions.